 Practical Wisdom for a Pain-Free Period

-• where can i purchase metformin Keep something on your feet!
+• Keep something on your feet!

 Ideally big fluffy slippers.
 I bought a pair just for my moon time and they are a life saver!
 I can actually feel the difference when I’m walking around barefoot on my cycle.
 There’s not a ton of research out there but what I did find out was that the meridians (energy receiving points) on your feet absorb coldness from the floor.
 Because the body, specifically the pelvis, is naturally warm, the coldness is a shock to the body that causes pain.
 Since popping out all these babies, I also notice this achiness in my joints when the seasons change from warm to cold.